Smoke-Free Air Law Information

 - Failure to comply with these procedures will result in one warning for the person in charge, followed by a maximum daily fine of $100 to the establishment (regardless of the number of violations)

-The experience in most states is that smoke-free air laws are usually self-enforcing.
-If you find yourself in a situation where the person in charge of an establishment fails to take steps to eliminate smoking, you may contact local law enforcement or issue a complaint.
+If you see a person in charge of an establishment who doesn't take steps to eliminate smoking, contact local law enforcement or make a complaint, below.

 Failure to follow the law